gregmajor/gregmajor.github.io/_posts/2015-01-01-twenty-controversial-opinions.markdown

 ---
-Layout: post_simple
+layout: post_simple
-Title: "Twenty Controversial Opinions"
+title: "Twenty Controversial Opinions"
-Date: 2015-03-12
+date: 2015-03-12

-Tags:
+tags:
 - programming
 - mac
 - OSX
 - Windows
 ---

-I came across a great post over on BlogExchange titled, “20 controversial programming opinions” and before I read more than a few down the list, I decided to jot down my gut reaction to each one.
+I came across a great post over on BlogExchange titled, "20 controversial programming opinions" and before I read more than a few down the list, I decided to jot down my gut reaction to each one.
 Jump over there and read the original blog post then come back.

 Back?
-Okay, here’s how it went:
+Okay, here's how it went:

-1. Programmers who don’t code in their spare time for fun will never become as good as those that do.
+1. Programmers who don't code in their spare time for fun will never become as good as those that do.

-Except for the “never” bit, I completely agree.
-I suppose it’s possible that someone might emerge from the womb with The Right Stuff (and probably named Bjorn or something), but it’s not very probable.
+Except for the "never" bit, I completely agree.
+I suppose it's possible that someone might emerge from the womb with The Right Stuff (and probably named Bjorn or something), but it’s not very probable.
 All the best programmers I know are Very Smart People that live and breathe what they do.

 2. Unit testing won’t help you write good code.